 In this blog, we’ll explain the three most common real estate site selection model types so you can navigate the vendor landscape like a pro.
 No statistics degree required.

 What is it?
-Customer value models are based on a core real estate principle: success is driven by having the right types of customers within the right distance of your location.
+Customer value site score models are based on a core real estate principle: success is driven by having the right types of customers within the right distance of your location.

 An analyst defines who your best customers are and then calculates how far those customers travel to visit your existing locations.
 Once you understand the types of customers and the average drive time trade area around your best existing locations, you can apply those definitions to evaluate the customer potential of a new site.

 Is it for me?
-If you have 21-50 locations that have been open for at least a year, then a benchmark model is likely a great fit for you.
+If you have 21-50 locations that have been open for at least a year, then a benchmark site score model is likely a great fit for you.

 What is it?
-A predictive model, also called a forecasting model, is the most complex of the three site selection model types.
+A forecasting site score model, also called a predictive model, is the most complex of the three site selection model types.
 It builds on the benchmark model by looking at how your locations affect each other, which is referred to as “cannibalization.”
-Additionally, the predictive model is built in a way that enables you to forecast a specific performance indicator, such as sales, number of units sold, or number of visits.
+Additionally, the forecasting model is built in a way that enables you to forecast a specific performance indicator, such as sales, number of units sold, or number of visits.

 What is the output of the model?
-Unlike a customer value or benchmark model, a predictive model produces an actual performance forecast, such as $1.2 million in annual sales.
+Unlike a customer value or benchmark model, a forecasting site score model produces an actual performance forecast, such as $1.2 million in annual sales.
 Index scores for the underlying variables are usually provided.

 Is it for me?
 Producing a statistically reliable forecast requires a large sample set of good quality data.
-Companies with 51+ locations open for at least a year typically have the data required to develop a predictive model.
+Companies with 51+ locations open for at least a year typically have the data required to develop a forecasting site score model.